-You can declare the excess value of your checked-in baggage.
+You have a right to declare the excess value of your checked-in baggage.

 The excess value may be declared for each piece of your checked baggage.